 Background: Mitesh has a degree in Pharmaceutical Sciences and also completed his Dispensing Assistant (Level 2) training in 2015.

 Gemma Hackett, Dispensing and Supply Officer

 Role: Gemma joined the PSNC in 2014.
 As part of the Dispensing and Supply team (DST) Gemma assists pharmacy teams with a wide range of queries such as medicine and appliance issues/queries, discount not deducted, endorsement and reimbursement queries.

-As well as providing support to contractors and pharmacy teams Gemma is our lead on the Part VIII Usual Proposals and issues/queries relating to branded medicine shortages.
-Gemma also co-ordinates the Dispensing and Supply Team communications and content for our monthly Community Pharmacy News.
+As well as providing support to contractors and pharmacy teams Gemma is our lead on the Drug Tariff Part VIII Usual Proposals.
+Gemma co-ordinates the Dispensing and Supply Team communications and content for the Dispensing and Supply section of the website and monthly Community Pharmacy News.

 Background: Gemma has a pharmacy background with 12 years’ experience as a dispenser in community pharmacy.

 Role: Sarah joined PSNC in 2017.
 She works within our Dispensing and Supply team dealing with contractor queries and pricing issues.
 Sarah is our lead on price concessions, branded medicine shortages and appliance issues/queries.

 Background: Sarah has vast knowledge of pharmacy having worked in the sector for over 20 years.
 Most recently Sarah was the Dispensary Manager within a dispensing doctors.
 Sarah has also worked in an independent community pharmacy and for multiples.

 Pricing Audit Centre

 PSNC’s Pricing Audit Centre Team undertakes audits of the pricing of NHS prescriptions to assess the accuracy of the Pricing Authority and audits the margins surveys, which are undertaken by the NHS Business Services Authority (NHSBSA) on behalf of the Department of Health and Social Care.